iwakunibob/iwakunibob.github.io/index.md

 There is something reassuring about being surrounded by food in these troubled times.

+I hope to teach a seminar at [Plat-ABC](https://plat-abc.jp/) about how to make a web site using GitHub and markdown.
+The current instructions document for the seminar is []

 Here is a link to my [photo album](https://iwakunibob.github.io/photos/)